 Elizabeth Gilbert, the author best known for the best seller, Eat, Pray, Love, discovered the works of the poet, Jack Gilbert (no relation), in 2006.
-His poem (excerpt above) had such an impact on her that she had the words “stubborn gladness” tattooed on her arm.
-With full realization of the world’s “ruthless furnace,” Jack Gilbert tells us, “We must risk delight.”
+His poem, “A Brief for the Defense,” had such an impact on her that she had the words “stubborn gladness” tattooed on her arm.
+With full realization of the world’s problems, Jack Gilbert tells us, “We must risk delight.”

 One of the ways we risk delight is by celebrating Us and how much we mean to each other.
 There are various ways we do this, and we’ll mention several of them.
 We know you already have some favorite ways to celebrate your love.
 Our hope is that you’ll be inspired to add some new choices of your own — not from what works for us but whatever works best for you.